 Access and identity options for Azure Kubernetes Service (AKS)

-There are different ways to authenticate with and secure Kubernetes clusters.
-Using role-based access controls (RBAC), you can grant users or groups access to only the resources they need.
-With Azure Kubernetes Service (AKS), you can further enhance the security and permissions structure by using Azure Active Directory.
-These approaches help you secure your application workloads and customer data.
+There are different ways to authenticate, control access/authorize and secure Kubernetes clusters.
+Using Kubernetes role-based access control (RBAC), you can grant users, groups, and service accounts access to only the resources they need.
+With Azure Kubernetes Service (AKS), you can further enhance the security and permissions structure by using Azure Active Directory and Azure RBAC.
+These approaches help you secure your cluster access and provide only the minimum required permissions to developers and operators.

 This article introduces the core concepts that help you authenticate and assign permissions in AKS: